Aloo Methi recipe made with minimal ingredients. This punjabi style Aloo Methi Recipe is my mom in law’s special recipe.

 - 1 or 2 green chilies, chopped

-- 2 tbsp butter or mustard oil or any sunflower oil
+- 2 tbsp butter or mustard oil or any vegetable oil

 - rock salt or regular salt as required